sr3dna/androme/README.md

 Layout rendering can also be customized using extensions as the program was built to be nearly completely modular.
 Some of the common layouts already have built-in extensions which you can load or unload based on your preference.

 The ratio is about 1 line of HTML to every 10 lines of Android XML when using androme to generate the UI for your mobile application.
-The real time saver is probably having the resources auto-generated for the entire project.
-Using HTML best practices and techniques will also generate the fastest possible layout structure in Android.
+Another time saver is having the XML resources auto-generated for the entire project.
+Using HTML best practices and techniques will also generate the fastest possible layout structure in Android which is close to 95% efficient and better than most hand-written code.

 ## Installation (global js variable: androme)